Prince Charles Fast Facts

 1974 - Qualifies as a helicopter pilot and joins the 845 Naval Air Squadron on the HMS Hermes.
 Two years later he completes his military service, taking command of a coastal minehunter, the HMS Bronington.

-1976 - Founds the Prince's Trust, a philanthropic venture to help disadvantaged youth.
+1976 - Founds The Prince's Trust, a philanthropic venture to help disadvantaged youth.

 June 7, 1992 - Excerpts of "Diana: Her True Story" by Andrew Morton are published in the Sunday Times, revealing Camilla Parker-Bowles' role in the royal marriage.